TejasViswa/PIC20A_Disc/Week_2/Readme.md

 - [Conceptual Java Puzzles](ConceptualPuzzles.md) ??

 ### Java Book
-- This is a really really good if you want to refresh your basics in Java or if you just want to learn Java more formally : [Think Java](https://greenteapress.com/wp/think-java-2e/)
+- This is a really really good book if you want to refresh your basics in Java or if you just want to learn Java more formally : [Think Java](https://greenteapress.com/wp/think-java-2e/)
 - It is not intimidating and you can just browse the first few chapters refresh all your previous programming experience.

 # Winter 2023